What is Return on Sales?

 The return on sales uses operating income (EBIT) on the numerator to measure a company’s profitability.

-The operating income metric is capital structure independent (i.e. is before interest expense) and is not affected by differences in tax rates.
+The operating income metric is capital structure independent (i.e. pre-interest expense) and is not affected by differences in tax rates.

 Hence, the operating profit (and operating margin) is widely used to compare the performance of different companies along with EBITDA (and the EBITDA margin), such as in financial ratios and valuation multiples.